Jump to topic

 Common oral diseases include, but are not limited to:

 A healthy mouth is essential for a healthy body.
 Tobacco use, excessive alcohol consumption, and/or unhealthy diets cause the oral cavity to deteriorate over time.
 As a result, your general health will also be at risk.
 General health conditions can also worsen your oral health standing.
 Common risk factors associated with poor oral health include:

 To reduce the chance of developing a minor or serious oral condition, staying on top of basic oral care practices is essential.
 Many people don’t realize they may be flossing or brushing incorrectly, which can also lead to more serious problems down the road:

 Brushing at least twice a day is one of the most important oral care habits because it keeps the teeth and mouth healthy.
-Using a fluoride-based toothpaste also stimulates the gums, which helps prevent gum disease, tooth decay, and cavities.
+Using a fluoride-based toothpaste also stimulates the gums, which helps prevent gum disease and cavities.